International Crimes Tribunal (Bangladesh)

-The International Crimes Tribunal (Bangladesh) (ICT of Bangladesh) is a domestic war crimes tribunal in Bangladesh set up in 2009 to investigate and prosecute suspects for the genocide committed in 1971 by the Pakistan Army and their local collaborators, Razakars, Al-Badr and Al-Shams during the Bangladesh Liberation War.
+The International Crimes Tribunal (Bangladesh), abbreviated as ICT (Bangladesh), is a domestic war crimes tribunal in Bangladesh set up in 2009 to investigate and prosecute suspects for the genocide committed in 1971 by the Pakistan Army and their local collaborators the Razakars, Al-Badr and Al-Shams during the Bangladesh Liberation War.
 During the 2008 general election, the Awami League (AL) pledged to try war criminals.
 The government set up the tribunal after the Awami League won the general election in December 2008 with a more than two-thirds majority in parliament.

 The War Crimes Fact Finding Committee, tasked to investigate and find evidence, completed its report in 2008, identifying 1,600 suspects.
 Prior to the formation of the ICT, the United Nations Development Programme offered assistance in 2009 on the tribunal's formation.
 In 2009, the parliament amended the 1973 act that authorised such a tribunal to update it.
 The first indictments were issued in 2010.
 However, the main perpetrators of the war crimes, the Pakistan soldiers, remained out of the reach of the courts.

 By 2012, nine leaders of Jamaat-e-Islami, the largest Islamist party in the nation, and two of the Bangladesh Nationalist Party, had been indicted as suspects in war crimes.
 Three leaders of Jamaat were the first tried; each were convicted of several charges of war crimes.
 The first person convicted was Abul Kalam Azad, tried in absentia as he had left the country; he was sentenced to death in January 2013.

 The ICT initially received some offers of international assistance.
 In 2009, the UN offered its expertise, expressing an interest in helping Bangladesh avoid the problems other countries faced in similar trials.
-The EU has passed three resolutions supporting the trials and Jean Lambert has said "she expected that the trial would conform to the highest standard possible."
+The European Union has passed three resolutions supporting the trials and Jean Lambert has said "she expected that the trial would conform to the highest standard possible."